Loading component...

 Tribunal: One Person

-- Article 76(h) of the Constitution in that he “became the subject of a final adverse finding in relation to the member’s conduct, competence or recognition by any Court, professional body, statutory or other regulatory authority in any jurisdiction;” with respect to the Disciplinary Tribunal of Chartered Accountants Australia and New Zealand 29 July 2025 determination that he failed to comply with the reasonable and lawful directions of an officer or body of CA ANZ and to suspend his membership for a period of 2 years from the date of effect of the decision.
+“committed, participated in or been involved with an Adverse Event” as defined in Article 76(h) of the Constitution in that he “became the subject of a final adverse finding in relation to the member’s conduct, competence or recognition by any Court, professional body, statutory or other regulatory authority in any jurisdiction” with respect to the Disciplinary Tribunal of Chartered Accountants Australia and New Zealand (CAANZ) 29 July 2025 determination that he failed to comply with the reasonable and lawful directions of an officer or body of CAANZ and to suspend his membership for a period of 2 years from the date of effect of the determination.

-- Article 76(c) of the Constitution as having “breached this Constitution (or a constitution of the company in force from time to time before the Amending Date), By-Laws, Code of Professional Conduct or the Applicable Regulations in that he breached By-Law 5.2(a)(iii) of the 1 October 2025 By-Laws (By Laws) that provides:
+“committed, participated in or been involved with an Adverse Event” as defined in Article 76(c) of the Constitution as having “breached this Constitution (or a constitution of the Company in force from time to time before the Amending Date), By-Laws, Code of Professional Conduct or the Applicable Regulations” in that he breached By-Law 5.2(a)(iii) of the 1 October 2025 By-Laws (By-Laws) that provides:

 - As soon as practicable after a Complaint is allocated to them, the PCO must:

-- require the Member to provide a satisfactory explanation in writing with respect to the matters referred to in the Complaint.
+- require the member to provide a satisfactory explanation in writing with respect to the matters referred to in the Complaint.
 If a Member fails to provide a satisfactory explanation in writing with respect to the matters referred to in the Complaint within 10 Business Days of receipt of a request by the PCO (or such further period as agreed with the PCO:

 - the GMPC may proceed to make an assessment under By-Law 5.3 on the material before them without further communication with the Member; and